result

 MUCH LIKE HIS GRANDMOTHER AND PARENTS, BRUEGGEMAN IS VERY PURPOSEFUL IN selecting THE INSTITUTIONS HE SUPPORTS

-As a proud seventh-generation Texan, legacy and heritage mean something special to Brueggeman.
-In the spirit of benevolence Barrow instilled in him, he committed a planned gift to Houston Methodist that will support concussion, behavioral health and CPAM to help those who will come after him.
+Legacy and heritage mean something special to Brueggeman, a proud seventh-generation Texan.
+In the spirit of benevolence Barrow instilled in him, he committed a planned gift to Houston Methodist that will support behavioral health, CPAM and the Concussion Center to help those who will come after him.

-Much like his grandmother and parents, Brueggeman is very purposeful in selecting the institutions he supports: “I want to anchor myself with the best nonprofit organizations Houston has to offer because I want to help make the city the best it can possibly be.”
+Much like his grandmother and parents, Brueggeman is very purposeful in selecting the institutions he supports.
+“I want to anchor myself with the best nonprofit organizations Houston has to offer because I want to help make the city the best it can possibly be,” he conveys.